-See Keystore in Creating WebLogic Domains Using the Configuration Wizard for more information about other options on this screen.
+For more information about this screen, see Keystore in Creating WebLogic Domains Using the Configuration Wizard .

 8.4.11 Selecting Advanced Configuration

 You do not need any advanced configuration for a compact domain.
 You can skip through the Advanced Configuration screen without selecting anything.